Material transfer agreements

 If you want to send materials to a non-UCL researcher, we’ll draft an MTA and send it to the recipient for review.

 If the UCL materials are to be used for research of a commercial nature we’ll offer an appropriate commercial licence.
 Commercial research includes, but isn’t limited to:

 - any research where there is a direct commercial benefit to the recipient or their employer, either now or at some point in the future.

-What this does not include is research conducted using charitable or internal funds.
+This doesn’t include research conducted using charitable or internal funds.

-Note: should the recipient wish to commercialise the results of such work they must inform us before doing so.
+If the recipient wants to commercialise the results of such work, they must inform us before doing so.

-If you receive an MTA for materials to be sent to UCL, we’ll review this as quickly as possible and get back to you with any problems.
-The most common issues that arise include those relating to indemnities, governing law and claims to arising IP that may conflict with grant conditions or other obligations.
+If you receive an MTA for materials to be sent to UCL, we’ll review it as quickly as possible and get back to you about any problems.
+The most common issues are around indemnities, governing law and claims to intellectual property (IP) that may conflict with grant conditions or other obligations.

 MTAs are legally binding contracts.
-As such, they can only be executed by an authorised signatory of UCL Business on behalf of UCL.
+As such, they can only be executed by an authorised signatory of UCLB on behalf of UCL.

-We will always endeavour to complete our side of the MTA process as quickly as possible.
-However, an agreement may require further negotiation and action from the other party which could take several weeks, especially if they are located abroad.
-Wherever possible, please plan your materials’ needs as far ahead as possible to avoid delays to your research.
+We’ll always try to complete our side of the MTA process as quickly as possible.
+However, an agreement may need further negotiation and action from the other party which could take several weeks, especially if they’re outside the UK.
+Wherever possible, please plan your materials needs as far ahead as possible to avoid delays to your research.

-Please note that UCLB does not review MTAs that form part of a clinical trial.
+UCLB doesn’t review MTAs that form part of a clinical trial.
 These are handled by the UCL Joint Research Office.
-If you need help with an MTA that forms part of a clinical trial, or have any questions in relation to a clinical trial MTA, please contact the UCL Joint Research Office.
+If you need help with an MTA that forms part of a clinical trial or have any questions in relation to a clinical trial MTA, please contact the UCL Joint Research Office.